kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 Clay's browser window offers lots of space for additional linting information, e.g. statically inferred types.
 Also a sophisticated debugger like Flowstorm could be part of the Clay experience.

-### Printline debgging
+### Printline debugging
 Despite all sorts of sophisticated debugging tools, the hallmark of the file-based approach is printline debugging.
 For this, S-expressions are cumbersome.
 But Clojure since long has a solution: reader conditionals.
 I call this the "double-comma" solution to printline debugging.
 Bypassing S-expressions for printline debugging with the double-comma approach is a great idea.

 Sometimes "slow calculations" are held against executing whole files.
 I think the chances of creating something slow are greatly overestimated and one can always store away pre-calculated data.

-Also, science already has its own more sophisticated solution for this problem: Jupyter notebooks.
-And SciKloj provides a Jupyter kernel.
+If a new user experiences slow execution, the first advice should be to use a temporary data-file.
+In case of further problems, a minimal use-case isolates a possible bug in Clay.
+In case the problem persists, as SciKloj (next to Clay) also provides a Jupyter kernel, it is best for the user to switch to Jupyter notebooks.
+In a last step, learning to configure an IDE is certainly valuable, but more on that below.

-At this point, I'd like to warn against a certain kind of REPL-ish concept that must never be introduced within Clay and the Figwheel-reload approach.
+At this point, I'd rather like to warn against a certain kind of REPL-ish concept that must never be introduced within Clay and the Figwheel-reload approach.

 This is the concept of earmarking some part of the code as "special", so that only this part of the code is evaluated when the full source file is read and processed.
 I call this the "triple-comma fallacy", which is a monstrosity.